Problematic integration theory: The role of communication in problematic integration theory

 Communication is both a source of, a medium, and a method for resolving conflict.
 Communication is a source of problematic integration in that knowledge and evaluative orientations are the result of communication, probabilistic and evaluative orientations are based on and developed through message and meaning-making (forms of communication), and communication is itself "an object of thought" and is therefore an object "of probabilistic and evaluative orientations."
 It is also possible that a person experiencing problematic integration will seek new information or new sources of information to bolster or reinforce a desired probabilistic or evaluative orientation.
-This could also be seen engaging in as a form of cognitive dissonance.
+This could also be seen as engaging in a form of cognitive dissonance.
 Communication is seen as a medium of problematic integration because communication inherently involves or is based on probabilistic and evaluative orientations, or communication is about probability and value.
-Communication is influenced by and formed from culture; thus, communication is a medium of PI, as and the formation of probabilistic and evaluative orientations derives from cultural frameworks.
+Communication is influenced by and formed from culture; thus, communication is a medium of PI, and the formation of probabilistic and evaluative orientations derives from cultural frameworks.
 Lastly, communication is a resource for PI as we try to resolve and manage conflict caused by problematic integration through communication (internal, interpersonal, etc.).

 Because communication may be a source, medium, and/or method for resolving problematic integration, it is possible for conflict to manifest as "extended chains" of problematic integration.
 Such extended chains occur through forms, foci, and layers of experience.
 By extended chains, it is meant that experiences of problematic integration and efforts to resolve problematic integration may lead to development of a new form of PI.
 As conflict between probability and value develops around a focal point (or topic), it can lead to conflict regarding a new topic (e.g., stress and anxiety about earning an end-of-year bonus at work can lead to new worries about personal finances, sense of self-worth, and/or one's status and career prospects at work).
 Problematic integration becomes shared (or chained) through layers of experience when people discuss and relate their struggles with others.
 In this process of communicating our conflicts, others may share in our problematic integration through empathy and sympathy.
 Babrow proposed that communication becomes more important to resolve problematic integration as the conflict or integration becomes more difficult.